-A number of years may elapse before a particular matter for which we have established a reserve is audited and finally resolved.
-The number of years with open tax audits varies depending on the tax jurisdiction.
-The tax benefit that has been previously reserved because of a failure to meet the "more likely than not" recognition threshold would be recognized in our income tax expense in the first interim period when the uncertainty disappears under any one of the following conditions:

-(1) the tax position is "more likely than not" to be sustained, (2) the tax position, amount, and/or timing is ultimately settled through negotiation or litigation, or (3) the statute of limitations for the tax position has expired.
+A number of years may elapse before a particular uncertain tax position is audited and finally resolved.
+The number of years subject to tax audits or tax assessments varies depending on the tax jurisdiction.
+The tax benefit that has been previously reserved because of a failure to meet the "more likely than not" recognition threshold would be recognized in our income tax expense in the first interim period when the uncertainty disappears under any one of the following conditions: (1) the tax position is "more likely than not" to be sustained; (2) the tax position, amount, and/or timing is ultimately settled through negotiation or litigation; or (3) the statute of limitations for the tax position has expired.
 Settlement of any particular issue would usually require the use of cash.